Bolgona Film Festival

 Itinerary

 Details are still being finalized, but we have a tentative daily schedule.
-Classes will be held on Tuesdays and Thursdays in a meeting room in the hostel.
+Classes were held on Tuesdays and Thursdays in a meeting room in the hostel.
 Excursions are planned throughout the week, but there are many free days scheduled for students to explore Bologna, Italy, and beyond.

 Excursions